 from around the world unfold an incomparable array of possibilities to unwind

+during an exotic holiday beach vacation.
 Unlike other beach resorts, where natural surroundings are used as magnets

 to attract tourists, Pattaya makes an all-out attempt to provide the best of